biopython/biopython.github.io/wiki/Contributing.md

 -   **Support for More Programs:** There are many different bioinformatics programs being developed.
 Identify one that does not currently have support in Biopython and add support for it.
-Use Bio.BLAST as a model.
+Have a look at [SeqIO](SeqIO "wikilink") pages first.
 -   **Support for Databases:** Identify a biological database that does not currently have support in Biopython and add support for it.
 Use Bio.GenBank as a model.